 But photo shoots are special occasions and it definitely took longer than ten minute so let’s focus on the way Maskcara products simplify your mom makeup routine!

-There are three main things I love about Maskcara makeup:
+There are four main things I love about Maskcara makeup:

 - With only THREE shades, I can highlight and contour (they call it HAC, explained below) effortlessly and fill in my brows AND line my lips!
 And it’s all in one compact!